At Santander TFI S.A., we realise that we can have a significant impact on society and the environment through our investment activities.

 Sustainability factors mean environmental, social and labour issues, human rights and anti-corruption and anti-bribery.

-Santander TFI has adopted a remuneration policy in order to properly and effectively manage risk and to prevent taking risks that are inconsistent with risk profiles, investment policies, investment strategies, investment fund statutes or Santander TFI’s internal regulations.
+Santander TFI has adopted a remuneration policy It will open in a new window in order to properly and effectively manage risk and to prevent taking risks that are inconsistent with risk profiles, investment policies, investment strategies, investment fund statutes or Santander TFI’s internal regulations.
 The policy is also intended to support the implementation of the strategy pursued by Santander TFI and to prevent conflicts of interest and ensure consistency with the strategy for incorporating sustainability risks in the decision-making process.

 The award of variable remuneration is based on the assessment of individual performance and the performance of the business unit concerned.
 The assessment of individual performance results shall take into account financial and non-financial criteria, including the person's impact on incorporating sustainability risks into the business operations.
 The appraisal is carried out using the periodic appraisal system in force at Santander TFI.